Find code changes and other history with CodeLens

 Visual Studio Enterprise or Visual Studio Professional

-Git or Azure DevOps Server (formerly Team Foundation Server) or Team Foundation Version Control
+Git or Azure DevOps Server (formerly Team Foundation Server) or Team Foundation Version Control (TFVC)

-For C# or Visual Basic code that's stored with Team Foundation Version Control (TFVC) or Git, you get CodeLens details at the class and method levels (code element-level indicators).
+For C# or Visual Basic code stored with TFVC or Git, you get CodeLens details at the class and method levels (code element-level indicators).

-For file types other than .cs or .vb, you get CodeLens details for the entire file in one place at the bottom of the window (file-level indicators).
+For file types other than .cs or .vb, you get CodeLens details for the entire file in one place at the bottom of the window (file-level indicators):

 Code element-level indicators